AgenticPlace/SimpleCoder/docs/DEV.md

 ```
 # A Stateful Session
 SimpleCoder is not a collection of stateless functions.
 It maintains a session state:
-Current Working Directory (CWD): The agent can cd into subdirectories.
+Current Working Directory (CWD): The agent can cd into subdirectories.<br /><br />
 Active Virtual Environment: The agent can create_venv and activate_venv.
 Once active, all run commands for python and pip are automatically routed to the venv's isolated executables.
 Autonomous Mode: A safety switch that must be enabled for destructive commands like rm.
 # The Integration Layer: How Brain Controls Hands
 The connection between the BDIAgent and SimpleCoder is explicit and structured.
 The agent does not "chat" with its tool; it issues formal commands as part of a validated plan.
-The Plan: A Contract for Execution
+# The Plan: A Contract for Execution
 When the BDIAgent needs to act, its internal LLM generates a plan.
 This plan is a JSON list of actions.
 To use SimpleCoder, it generates an EXECUTE_TOOL action.
 Example Plan Snippet (JSON):
 ```json